ThePix/QuestJS/README.md

 No. This is something that will be required at some point, but I will not be addressing for a while.
 It could be written in a cross-platform language such as Java or Python (if there is a decent UI for Python).
 It would not be designed to run games, you would do that in your browser, which should make it much easier.

+How far it will support scripting is questionable.
+Writing code should be fine, writing in a GUI as in Quest 5 may or may not happen.

 ### Language support?

 Hopefully it will readily support languages other than English, though I am unsure how that will be done.
-The Quest way will probably not work.
+The current Quest way will probably not work.
+Currently it is being done via constants in settings.js

+### Other features?

+Things that I intend to support

+- TextProcessor
+- Advanced world model

+Things I want but as yet have no idea how

+- Save/load game
+- Change scripts
+- UNDO and OOPS

+Things that are currently low priority, but probably relatively easy to do yourself

+- Timers
+- Images, videos, sounds

+Things that are currently low priority

+- Hyperlinks
+- Map
+- Walkthrough